Moonchild5508/security-mutation-testing/README.md

 1. Applies the mutation directly to the source file
 2. Runs the existing test suite
 3. Records pass/fail counts and whether the mutant was killed or survived
-4. Reverts the code back to original
+4. Reverts the code back to the original
 5. Moves to the next mutant

 At the end, it prints a summary table and category-level mutation scores, and writes full results to `mutation_results.json`.